Mrugakshi-BU/BF528_Dreadlocks_Project_1/README.md

 # Repository Contents

-**outputs**: All deliverbles from each section.
+**outputs**: All deliverbles from programmer section.
 Some files are ignored due to its large size.

-**scripts**: Scripts for each roles.
+**scripts**: Scripts for the programmer roles.

 # Contributors

-Michael Peters - Data Curator: mppeters@bu.edu

 Mrugakshi Chidrawar - Programmer: mruga77@bu.edu

-Xiaojing Peng - Analyst: xjpeng@bu.edu

-Daniel Golden - Biologist: dgolden1@bu.edu